shahidsi7/AWS_Lex-Bot_setup/README.md

 2. named it as HotelBookingBot
 3. selected iam role for basic amazon lex permission
 4. selected no for COPPA
 5. selected english as a language:

-	a. created an intent with a name BookHotel
+	a. created an intent with a name BookHotel.

 	b. created sample utterances which has phases that should be used by the user (content present in utterances.txt).

 	c. created slots that will be asked by the chatbot to the user (content present in slot_data.txt)

 	d. created custom slot types for :

             1. RoomTypeValues having values : [Classic,Duluxe,Suite,Duplex,PentaHouse]
             2. BedType having values : [king bed,Twin bed,Double queen bed,Single bed]
             3. Smoking having values : [non smoking room,smoking room,non smoking,smoking]
             4. PaymentMethod having values : [Credit card,Debit Card,Pay on arrival,Pay at Hotel]
 	e. created confirmation :

 		1. confirmation prompt : You're booking a {RoomType} room in {City} ( {HotelName} Hotel Name is provided) for {NumAdults} adult(s) (and {NumChildren} child/children, if applicable).
 Your check-in date is {CheckInDate} for {NumNights} night(s).
 We'll confirm the booking to {ContactEmail} or contact {ContactPhone}.
 Should I go ahead with the booking?
 		2. decline response : No problem.
 Let me know if you change your mind.

 	f. created fulfilment :

 		1. on successful fulfilment : "Processing your booking..."
 		2. In case of failure : "Sorry, something went wrong.
 Please try again later."

 	g.
 In advance option of fulfilment :

 		1. enabled lambda function for fulfilment
 		2. given prompt for fulfilment updates :
 			a. tell the user that fulfilment has started : "The process has started..."